praawt/developers/book/README.md

 # Winding Tree Platform Overview

 Winding Tree is a direct-connect marketplace for travel companies.
-It is an open-source ecosystem of interoperable API standards and harmonized data structures enabling decentralized distribution and discovery of travel products and services, built using Ethereum, distributed databases and other open technologies.
+It is an open-source ecosystem of interoperable API standards and harmonized data structures enabling decentralized distribution and discovery of travel products and services.

+Winding Tree uses a variety of open technologies, including Ethereum blockchain.

-If you are already familiar with Winding Tree on the high level, feel free to skip to the [technical documentation](getting-started.md).
+If you are already familiar with Winding Tree, feel free to skip to the [documentation](getting-started.md).

 ## Who is It For?

 Winding Tree is a completely decentralized platform (like the Internet) where **travel suppliers** (hotels, airlines, car rentals, insurance providers, etc.) can showcase their products and services without a need to go through an intermediary.
 And, of course, where **travel agencies and travel management companies** can access those products and purchase them.

-Moreover, because the platform is open-source, we foresee that new products and services will be added to it soon.
+Because the platform is open-source, we foresee that new products and services will be added to it soon.
 Are you an **insurance company** or **provider of security information**?
-Why not offer your products to OTAs and TMCs on the platform?
+Why not offer your products to OTAs and TMCs through the platform?
 Are you a new OTA?
-Gain competitive advantage by combining travel products in new interesting ways.
+Gain competitive advantage by accessing inventory you could not access before.

 ## Why Decentralization Matters?